bloominstituteoftechnology/Sprint-Challenge--OS-Scheduling/README.md

 3. Describe the benefits of the MLFQ over a plain Round-Robin scheduler.

+One benefit of the MLFQ over a Round-Robin scheduler is that turnaround time for processes is optimized.
+Another benefit of the MLFQ is that it minimizes response time and makes the OS feel responsive to the end user.

+MLFQ utlizes priorities of a process to determine how much time it should have to execute.
+Furthermore MLFQ changes a process's priority based on its behavior and use this behavior to predict a process's future behavior.
+For example, processes that wait on user input (keyboard presses) are given higher priority to maintain a high level of responsiveness.
+On the other hand, if a process uses the CPU for a long interval the MLFQ will reduce its priority by moving it to a lower priority queue.

 ## Programming Exercise: The Lambda School Shell (`lssh`)

 Important Safety Tip: Resist the urge to start coding until you: